glotzerlab/garnett/doc/quickstart.rst

     frame.angmom           # Nx4
     frame.data             # A dictionary of lists for each attribute frame.data_key         # A list of strings
-    frame.shapedef         # A ordered dictionary of instances of ShapeDefinition
+    frame.type_shapes      # A list of instances of Shape for each type

 Iterating over trajectories
 ---------------------------